drvinceknight/pfm/book/tools-for-mathematics/03-calculus/tutorial/main.md

 derivative
 ```

-Let us factorise that to make it slightly clearer:
+Factorise that to make it slightly clearer:

 ```{code-cell} ipython3
 sym.factor(derivative)
 ```

-We will now create the first equation, which is obtained by substituting $x=0$
+You will now create the first equation, which is obtained by substituting $x=0$
 in to the value of the derivative and equating that to $0$:

 ```{code-cell} ipython3